 - To emphasize and support the importance of the consumers' role in making sure they have rights and responsibilities with regard to health improvement.

-The following section, Consumer Bill of Rights, was developed by the federal government.
-This has been used as a foundation for many health plans, including the federal-government-sponsored health plans.
+The Consumer Bill of Rights was developed by the federal government.
+This has been used by many health plans, including the federal-government-sponsored health plans.

 Consumer Bill of Rights

 You have the right to receive accurate and information you can understand about your health, treatments, health plan, health care providers, and health care facilities.
 If you speak another language, have a physical or mental disability, or just don't understand something, you will be helped so you can make informed health care decisions.

 You have the right to choose your health care provider, within your health plan.

 If you have severe pain, an injury, or sudden illness and you are concerned that you could be seriously ill, hurt, or could die, you have the right to get emergency services whenever and wherever needed, to be seen by a doctor and get services, even if you don’t ask your health plan first, and you will not be charged a penalty.

 IV.
 Participation in Treatment Decisions

 You have the right to know all your treatment options, even if they are not covered by your health plan, and make decisions about your care.
 Parents, guardians, family members, or others that you choose can represent you if you cannot make your own decisions.